Protecting the consumer's right to choose alternatives for simplicity, dignity, and economy in funeral arrangements

 The Funeral Ethics Organization has compiled preneed funding facts specific to all 50 states and the District of Columbia.
 We've added their pamphlet, Pre-paying for Your Funeral in Idaho, to our publications list.

-NPR's "Talk of the Nation" had a discussion with Max Alexander, author of the March Smithsonian Magazine piece (see link below); Lisa Carlson, author of Caring for the Dead; and Glenn Taylor, owner of Glenn Funeral Home and Crematory in Kentucky, on April 30, 2009: In Home Funerals, Families Care For Their Dead.
+NPR's "Talk of the Nation" had a discussion with Max Alexander, author of the March Smithsonian Magazine piece (below); Lisa Carlson, author of Caring for the Dead; and Glenn Taylor, owner of Glenn Funeral Home and Crematory in Kentucky, on April 30, 2009: In Home Funerals, Families Care For Their Dead.

 Dana Milbank reports in the Washington Post that the funeral business is